rclone/rclone/CONTRIBUTING.md

 git status # Check what will happen, if you made a mistake resetting, you can run git reset 'HEAD@{1}' to undo. git commit # Add a new commit message. git push --force # Push the squashed commit to your GitHub repo.
-# For more, see Stack Overflow, Git docs, or generally Duck around the web. jtagcat also reccommends wizardzines.com
+# For more, see Stack Overflow, Git docs, or generally Duck around the web. jtagcat also recommends wizardzines.com
 ```

 ## CI for your fork ##